DominykasD/Arena-server/README.md

 ## What is does
 Connects to database.
 Creates a database in MySQL, table users, and inserts some values.

+### To-do
+Write code that lets put or take data from tables in order login, register in the app.

 ## Set up
 creatDatabase.php only run once, next time it is enough to run Apache, MySQL on XAMPP